dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 from one host to another by creating a full snapshot (memory dump, mutable data etc.) from the container, but this feature is still in an experimental phase.

-There is a video on YouTube in the official Docker channel where the guys are demonstrating this functionality.
+There is a video from the last DockerCon on YouTube in the official Docker channel where the guys are demonstrating this functionality.

 ---